geonhee619/PersonalNotebooks/(5) Deep-Regime-Switch/README.md

 ```
 w/ appropriate intermediate dimensions.
 The activation function in $f_L$ maps to $\mathbb{R}^{N-1}$.

-This setting equates two notably novel and appealing features of the model:
+Notably novel and appealing features of the model are:
-1. explicitly allowing for nonlinearities in the transition probability.
+1. nonlinearities in the transition probability (because the unconditional mean of $\textbf{z}\_t$ is directly modeled via BNNs).
-2. the state variable process $(s_t)\_{t \in \mathbb{Z}}$ is Markovian but in a different sense; we used to have
+2. we used to have
 ```math
 \mathbb{P}(s_t = i \mid s_{t-1} = j, s_{t-2} = k, \textbf{x}_{t-1}) = \mathbb{P}(s_t = i \mid s_{t-1} = j) = p_{j \rightarrow i}
 ```